kchmck/vim-coffee-script/Readme.md

 #### Disable trailing semicolon error

-Trailing semicolons are also considered an error (for help transitioning from JavaScript.)
+Trailing semicolons are considered an error (for help transitioning from JavaScript.)
 This can be disabled with:

     hi link coffeeSemicolonError NONE